actionml/universal-recommender/README.md

 	  ]
 	}

-This returns items based on user "xyz" history filtered by category and boosted to favor more genre specific items.
+This returns items based on user "xyz" history filtered by categories and boosted to favor more genre specific items.
 The values for fields have been attached to items with $set events where the “name” corresponds to a doc field and the “values” correspond to the contents of the field.
 The “bias” is used to indicate a filter or a boost.
 For Solr or Elasticsearch the boost is sent as-is to the engine and it’s meaning is determined by the engine (Lucene in either case).
 As always the blacklist and backfill use the defaults in engine.json.

 ###Contextual Personalized with Similar Items